opoupeney/dfd/source/devguide/web-gcs/webgc-prop-tooltip-text.rst

 ============

 This is the text of the tooltip.
 The tooltip provides instructions to help guide the user.
-It will be displayed when mouse passes over the :term:`GC`.
-The Text can also be an expression,`.
+It will be displayed when the mouse passes over the :term:`GC`.

 **Values:**